jan-br/auto-config/README.md

 # Auto-Config

-Auto-Config is an easy and simple to use way to create object-related configurations in many different formats.
+Auto-Config is an easy, lightweight and simple to use way to create object-related configurations in many different formats.
 It is meant to be used with the dependency framework [guice by google](https://github.com/google/guice) but will support standalone usage in the future.